Climate resilient city

 What is Council doing?

-The City of Adelaide takes climate change seriously.
+The City of Adelaide takes climate change and its impacts seriously.

-We are responding in two ways through both substantial reductions in greenhouse gases (mitigation) and helping to prepare for and respond to the changing climate (adaptation).
+We are responding in two ways through substantial reductions in carbon emissions (mitigation) and by building resilience in all that we do (adaptation).

-Below are three ways that the City of Adelaide is helping to make Adelaide climate ready.
+Below are ways that the City of Adelaide is embedding resilience in all that we do.

-In the City of Adelaide, temperatures in the built-up areas can be as much as 8°C hotter than in the surrounding Adelaide Park Lands (Guan et al., 2013).
+In the City of Adelaide, temperatures in the built-up areas can be as much as 8oC hotter than in the surrounding Adelaide Park Lands (Guan et al., 2013).

 The difference in temperature is caused by heat captured in roads, footpaths and buildings, and heat emitted from sources such as vehicles and air conditioning units.
 This is known as the urban heat island (UHI) effect.